hermeszhang/gnu-guitar-gui/README.md

 successful free software project has an active user base behind it.
 This means that your comments, ideas and bug reports are extremely important.
 If something doesn't work, or some feature is missing, please mail me about it.
 Thank you in advance!
-You can send GNUitar related mails to me at [10]fonin at gnuitar dot com.
+You can send Gnuitar related mails to me at [10]fonin at gnuitar dot com.

 ### Legal Issues

-GNUitar is a free software and is distributed under the terms of GNU GPL license.
+Gnuitar is a free software and is distributed under the terms of GNU GPL license.
 You are free to copy and share the program with other people, you are not limited with the number of computers where you can use it.
 You can redistribute the program and the works based on it